andycowl/octopress/source/_posts/2006-06-01-probably-the-best-world-cup-chart.markdown

 ---
 date: 2006-06-01 21:51:50
-categories:
+categories: football
-    - uncategorised
 title: probably the best World Cup chart
 layout: post
 comments: true
 ---
-Full fixture list, localised TV Schedules, print out and keep wallchart, pictures of the stadiums, group tables, X-rays of Wayne Rooneys metatarsal and all of this in an Excel [spreadsheet](http://parry.co.nz/downloads.html).
+Full fixture list, localised TV Schedules, print out and keep wallchart, pictures of the stadiums, group tables, X-rays of Wayne Rooney's metatarsal and all of this in an Excel [spreadsheet](http://parry.co.nz/downloads.html).